 - 1. Manual intervention by the user.
 This option is not considered "smart" in the sense of the study - 2.
-Remote activation: the user selected program is remotely activated before the user deadline is reached. - 3.
 Altered electricity consumption pattern: pause between heating cycles, interrupt the heating phase, etc.

 The complexity of technical adjustments and redesign needed increases from the first to the third level.